Report on Government Services 2023

 - Recognising and responding to acute deterioration.

-Nationally in 2020, 30 per cent of public hospitals that were accredited during the year required remedial actions to achieve accreditation (table 12.6).
-This is consistent with the proportion in 2019.
-However, due to the temporary suspension of the national accreditation program in March 2020 as a result of COVID-19, fewer hospitals were accredited in 2020 (33) compared to 2019 (181) (table 12A.35).
+Nationally in 2021, 38 per cent of public hospitals that were accredited during the year required remedial actions to achieve accreditation (table 12.6).
+This is higher than the proportion in 2020.
+However, due to the temporary suspension of the national accreditation program between March 2020 and October 2021 as a result of COVID-19, fewer hospitals were accredited in 2020 (33 hospitals) compared to 2021 (207 hospitals) (table 12A.35).
 During this period of temporary program suspension, hospitals and day procedure services maintained their existing accreditation status (ACSQHC 2020).

 7. Adverse events in public hospitals